 How does criminal law help regulate individual behavior, protect the rights of victims’ and the accused, ensure fair trials, and determine appropriate punishment?

 Columbia Law faculty approach criminal justice issues holistically, from a multitude of perspectives—historical, political, philosophical, sociological, and intersectional—and raise questions about race, class, and geography.
-Working directly with faculty, Columbia Law students have opportunities to work on timely cases that advance reforms in areas such as cash bail, mass incarceration, sentencing, juvenile justice, and capital punishment as well as on research projects that use data analytics to study crime rates and policing methodologies.
+Columbia Law students have opportunities to work directly with faculty on timely cases that advance reforms in areas such as cash bail, mass incarceration, sentencing, juvenile justice, and capital punishment as well as on research projects that use data analytics to study crime rates and policing methodologies.

-Learn from professors, including full-time and adjunct faculty who are active prosecutors, defense attorneys, and sitting state and federal judges.
+Learn from full-time and adjunct faculty who are active prosecutors, defense attorneys, and sitting state and federal judges.